 §The Cloud

 The Cloud was once nearly synonymous with select vendors offering a variety of managed services.
-While many of the services managed by leading vendors were often open source application, readily available to anyone, value was provided through vendor proprietary orchestration and interconnectivity.
+While many of the services managed by leading vendors were often open source applications, readily available to anyone, value was provided through vendor proprietary orchestration and interconnectivity.
 The recent advances of Cloud Native technologies and standards in containerization and container orchestration have paved the way for new vendor-neutral frameworks to emerge.
-Blockchain frameworks have been quick to support and extend this new Cloud Native ecosystem making vendor lock-in unnessary for rapidly deploying new implementations.
+Blockchain frameworks have been quick to support and extend this new Cloud Native ecosystem making vendor lock-in unnecessary for rapidly deploying new implementations.

 §AI/ML

-Artifical Intelligence has traditionally placed its trust in logic designed and implemented by knowledge engineers.
+Artificial Intelligence has traditionally placed its trust in logic designed and implemented by knowledge engineers.
 The most radical advancements in recent AI technologies are now in the field of Machine Learning.
 The new breed of intelligent systems not only make decisions based on data but have likely derived their existing knowledge from it.
 Blockchain technologies ensure the integrity of transactions containing data and logic destined for AI decisions or reinforcement learning.
 Blockchain allows AI to advance knowledge and implement decisions rooted in transactional and data integrity.

 §Develop

-Read my article on how to “Deploy a Private Ethereum Blockchain on a Custom Kubernetes Cluster.” to get you started in building custom Blockchain solutions.
+Read my article on how to “Deploy a Private Ethereum Blockchain on a Custom Kubernetes Cluster” to get you started in building custom Blockchain solutions.

 §Selected Reading